 Thank early-aughts Miley Cyrus, Liam Hemsworth, and the Jonas Brothers for a resurgence in an age-old concept: the promise ring.
-While many people associate promise rings with teenagers, puppy love, and, occasionally, abstinence (more on that later), the gesture and meaning behind a promise ring runs much deeper and is suitable for couples of all ages.
+While many people associate promise rings with teenagers, puppy love, and, occasionally, abstinence (more on that later), the gesture and meaning behind a promise ring run much deeper and are suitable for couples of all ages.

 What Is a Promise Ring?

 A promise ring is given and worn as an outward symbol of commitment and fidelity to another person.

 Here’s everything you need to know about promise rings before you decide to give (or wear) one.

 In the simplest of terms, a promise ring is a step up from dating.
 It shows the world that your heart belongs to another and that you’re devoted to protecting and nurturing that relationship.
 These days, a promise ring is most commonly given as a precursor to an engagement, but that is not always the case.

 “Some of my clients don’t necessarily believe in marriage, so they give promise rings as a symbol of a long-lasting relationship,” says jeweler Benjamin Khordipour of Estate Diamond Jewelry.
 But if you are planning on getting hitched one day, why not just give the engagement ring and ride it out?

 - Benjamin Khordipour is a New York-based gemologist and vintage jewelry specialist with Estate Diamond Jewelry.
 He holds a GD (graduate in diamonds) from the Gemological Institute of America as well as an advanced colored gem professional certificate from the Gübelin gemological laboratory of Switzerland.